-11.10 Please briefly outline any regulatory requirements for the assessment and management of the energy performance of buildings in your jurisdiction.
+12.10 Please briefly outline any regulatory requirements for the assessment and management of the energy performance of buildings in your jurisdiction.

-The Act on the Improvement of Energy Consumption Performance of Buildings was promulgated on July 8, 2015, and came into effect on April 1, 2016.
-This law aims to strengthen energy efficiency measures in buildings.
-After April 1, 2017, when construction clients attempt to undertake new construction/extensions/renovations on buildings at or over a certain size (at least 300 square metres of floor space), they must acquire a certification of conformity with energy efficiency standards, or notify the administrative agency with jurisdiction depending on the use and size, etc. of the building.
-After the implementation of the regulatory measures, large scale non-residential buildings that are not compliant with energy efficiency standards become ineligible for certification of the Building Standards Law.
+The Act on the Improvement of Energy Consumption Performance of Buildings aims to strengthen energy efficiency measures in buildings.
+When construction clients attempt to undertake new construction/extensions/renovations on buildings at or over a certain size (at least 300 square metres of floor space), they must acquire a certification of conformity with energy efficiency standards, or notify the administrative agency with jurisdiction depending on the use and size and type of the building.
+Large-scale, non-residential buildings that are not compliant with energy efficiency standards become ineligible for certification of the Building Standards Law.

-12 Climate Change
+13 Climate Change

-12.1 Please briefly explain the nature and extent of any regulatory measures for reducing carbon dioxide emissions (including any mandatory emissions trading scheme).
+13.1 Please briefly explain the nature and extent of any regulatory measures for reducing carbon dioxide emissions (including any mandatory emissions trading scheme).